 The fellowships established in each culture are truly indigenous in character and they have a goal of becoming self-supporting as soon as possible.

 GFA (SA) workers serve in Asia and Africa, part of which is within an area on the globe known as the 10/40 Window.
 This rectangular region stretches from West Africa to East Asia, from 10 degrees north to 40 degrees north of the equator.
 In this part of the world, millions live with little or no chance of ever hearing the Good News.
 Asia, specifically, has one of the highest densities of people living without knowing about Jesus Christ.

 Thousands of national brothers and sisters are ready to change that.
 They just need your help!

 You’re just as important as our national workers in seeing the multitudes know and understand Jesus.

-Without support from Christians around the world, our brothers and sisters in Asia simply would not be able to complete the task of sharing the love of Christ with the many villages and people in their countries.
+Without support from Christians around the world, our brothers and sisters in Asia and Africa simply would not be able to complete the task of sharing the love of Christ with the many villages and people in their countries.

-On average, it takes up to R1800 per month to support a national missionary through GFA (SA).
+On average, it takes up to R1800 per month to sponsor a national missionary through GFA (SA).
 You can help support the work of national missions with a monthly pledge of R150.
 As a sponsor, you are encouraged to pray regularly for your missionary.